konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createWINcontainersNET.md

 ## Conclusion

-In this tutorial, we learned how to migrate multiple .NET applications developed on 4.x .NET framework to Kubernetes using the target artifacts generated by Move2Kube.
+This tutorial shows how to migrate multiple .NET applications developed on 4.x .NET framework to Kubernetes using the target artifacts generated by Move2Kube.